Cosm (company): Partnerships and programming

 Cosm partnered with Cirque du Soleil to create a Shared Reality presentation of Cirque’s production “O.”

-It also hosted a 25th anniversary Shared Reality screening of The Matrix in partnership with Warner Bros.
-Pictures and Little Cinema in June 2025.
+In June 2025, Cosm hosted a 25th anniversary Shared Reality screening of The Matrix in partnership with Warner Bros.
+Pictures and Little Cinema.
+Cosm and Warner Bros. continued their partnership with Shared Reality screenings of Willy Wonka & the Chocolate Factory beginning in November 2025.

-Cosm Studios fosters the art of full-dome filmmaking and has developed projects with award-winning new media artist Nancy Baker Cahill, filmmaker and director Guy Reid, DJ Chris Holmes, and composer and new media artist Ricardo Romaneiro.
+Cosm Studios fosters the art of full-dome filmmaking and has developed projects with new media artist Nancy Baker Cahill, filmmaker and director Guy Reid, DJ Chris Holmes, and composer and new media artist Ricardo Romaneiro.

-The studio also recently announced an immersive film titled Inside Pop Art, which envelopes guests in the works of Lichtenstein, Basquiat, Haring, and more.
+The studio also recently announced an immersive film titled Inside Pop Art, which explores the works of artists Roy Lichtenstein, Jean-Michel Basquiat, Keith Haring, and others.

-Another original production, Big Wave: No Room for Error, explores oceanic experiences through the eyes of expert surfers and was shot in immersive 12K+ for Cosm’s Shared Reality venues.
+Another original production, Big Wave: No Room for Error, explores oceanic experiences through the eyes of expert surfers, and was shot in immersive 12K+ for Cosm’s Shared Reality venues.

 Science and education

 Cosm's immersive technology powers educational institutions through its CX System, which includes LED dome displays, immersive software, and an ecosystem of STEAM content.